 Minecraft Seeds are essentially numerical codes that correspond to certain Minecraft worlds.
 A random seed that only points to that world is produced whenever you build a new one in Minecraft.
 They're obviously much more involved than that in practice, but it does imply that when you make a new world, you may manually insert a seed code from a former one of yours or a seed of a world you've located elsewhere - possibly from the list further down - and obtain an identical duplicate of that world, independent of the platform you're using.

-Your Bedrock Edition world seeds may be found by launching your preferred world, going to the Settings menu, and then searching under Game Settings for the Seed code.
-Only the developer of a Minecraft Realm may view the seed.
+Your Bedrock Edition world seeds can be viewed by starting up your desired world, entering the Settings menu, and then looking under Game Settings for the Seed code.
+Only the creator of a Minecraft Realm can see the seed.
 To manually input a seed in Minecraft Bedrock Edition, follow these steps:

 - Select 'Play' from the main menu.